Sorry, you need to enable JavaScript to visit this website.

 • Strengthening social cohesion by reducing the risk of social marginalization and exclusion.

-DRASE program develops innovative preventive actions, such as the creation of a space for the development of creative and entertaining activities, the creation of student clubs (dance, theater, journalism, music, painting, amateur radio, football, etc.) and the development of a program which includes educational, cultural and other activities on health education.
-According to the latest Annual Report of the Ministry of Education, Sports and Youth for 2021 (p.154), during the school year 2021-22, the DRA.SE+ Program was implemented in 170 school units, covering a total of about 25% of the student population.
+DR.A.SE program develops innovative preventive actions, such as the creation of a space for the development of creative and entertaining activities, the creation of student clubs (dance, theater, journalism, music, painting, amateur radio, football, etc.), and the development of a program which includes educational, cultural and other activities on health education.
+According to the latest Annual Report of the Ministry of Education, Sports and Youth for 2023 (p.59-68), during the school year 2022-23, the DRA.SE+ Program was implemented in 448 school units.

 Funding